MangelMaxime/Nacara/docs/content/plugins/overview.md

     |> Site.collection (Theme.docs theme "content")
 ```

-Order does not matter, except that the last plugin to claim something wins.
-That is how you replace
+Order does not matter, except that the last plugin to claim something wins, which is how one
-a piece rather than add to it.
+plugin replaces another.

 ## Content